 Sunday is Mother’s Day.
 If your mother is still living honor her and tell her, “I love you.”
 If your mother has passed-on, as mine has, remember her lovingly and contemplate what valuable lessons and truths you learned from her that has helped shape the person you are today.

 My mother was a vibrant and talkative woman who never saw a stranger.
 She was an avid reader and loved to pen her thoughts on paper in the form of poetry.
 Her laugh was contagious.
-Her journey on earth spanned 82 years, ending in November 1999.
-The qualities that made up who she was were taken from her the last two years of her fruitful life by that heartless thief known as Alzheimer’s disease.
+Her journey on earth spanned 82 years, ending nearly twenty years ago in November 1999.
+The qualities that made up who she was were stolen from her the last two years of her fruitful life by that heartless thief known as Alzheimer’s disease.